• Skip to primary navigation

 Is chia seed pudding good for you?

-Instead of categorizing foods as healthy or not, try focusing on how food tastes, what feelings it brings up, and the level of enjoyment you feel eating it.
+Instead of categorizing foods as healthy or not, try focusing on how food tastes, what feelings it brings up, and enjoyment you feel eating it.
 If eating healthy enough is stressful, consider working with a non-diet dietitian.

 Can you put peanut butter in chia pudding?